 A staged approach is often the preferred management option, especially if significant soft tissue swelling.
 This involves the application of a temporary spanning external fixator followed by definitive fixation (ORIF) 7-14 days later once the soft tissues have had the opportunity to heal.

 When definitive fixation does take place, it is best performed under traction, such as that provided by an external fixator.
+In other scenarios (e.g. in older patients or where definitive fixation has failed), fusion of the ankle with a hindfoot nail may be warranted.

 Common complications following surgical repair include compartment syndrome, wound infection or dehiscence, delayed or non-union*, and post-traumatic arthritis.